 Welcome to Flawed yet Functional!
 My diet is currently the Autoimmune Protocol plus a few reintroductions.
 I’ve been working to heal my gut (and manage my Type 1 Diabetes) through this diet for almost 150 days, so I know a thing or two about AIP friendly recipes!
-Continuing on with my top 5 Autoimmune Protocol recipes mini-series, today I’m sharing my top 5 Autoimmune Protocol lunches.
-(To see my top 5 breakfasts click here!)
+Continuing on with my top 5 Autoimmune Protocol recipes mini-series, today I’m sharing my top 5 AIP lunch recipes.
+(Check out my top 5 AIP breakfasts, dinners, and one-pan meals!)
 If you want to dip your toes into a diet change, start with these tried and true recipes!

 Truthfully, most of our lunches are leftovers from the night before, but I always have ingredients on hand for a quick, easy, freshly-made lunch just in case the leftovers run out.
 Most of the meats used in these meals are ones that have a long shelf life: kielbasa (kept in the freezer), salami (kept in the pantry or fridge), canned salmon (kept in the pantry).
 Since these are my second-string lunch options, I don’t buy the meat often.
 They are more of a “just-in-case” lunch option hence the need for a long shelf-life.
 Let’s check out these quick, easy, and healthy recipes!

 Who doesn’t love broccoli cheese soup?
 This soup is dairy-free, believe it or not.
 The cheese-y flavor comes from nutritional yeast.
 Likely, you will need to plan ahead for this meal as nutritional yeast is probably not in your regular pantry stocking!
 I love the rich flavor the soup contains while not coming off heavy.
 Pair it with fresh fruit and a side salad or just eat it by itself!

 Cooking Tip: This soup is RICH, so plan on small servings!